-The term "additional entry office" refers to a post office where a publisher is authorized by the USPS to present copies of a Periodicals publication for postal verification.
-An additional entry authorization must be in effect for each post office where copies of the Periodicals publications are presented for postal verification.
+The term "additional entry office" refers to a Post Office where a publisher is authorized by the USPS to present copies of a Periodicals publication for postal verification.
+An additional entry authorization must be in effect for each Post Office where copies of the Periodicals publications are presented for postal verification.
 The publisher must deposit money and file postage statements for copies presented at an additional entry office unless the USPS authorizes an alternative postage payment method (such as Centralized Postage Payment (CPP) System under 16.0 and 17.0).
-Except for publications authorized an alternative postage is paid.
+Except for publications authorized an alternative payment method, the verification Post Office is also the office where Periodicals postage is paid.